apache/cordova-docs/STYLESHEET.md

 * Possessives are OK: "the device's home screen" rather than clumsier:
   "the home screen of the device"

+* 'The FOO file', not 'the file FOO', no matter how long FOO's filename is.

 * Hyphenate adjective phrases: "command-line tools", but not when it's a noun, as in "the command line."